binded/persistent-memoize/README.md

 const memoizedCb2 = memoize.cb((cb) => { cb() }, 'memoizedCb/v2')

 // Sync function.
 Be careful when memoizing a sync function as it
-// doesn't create a drop in replacement because the memoised will
+// doesn't create a drop in replacement because the memoized will
 // version be async and returns a promise. const expensiveComputation = memoize((i) => {
   // some expensive computation :)